rhean-propp/game_development/project_001_knights_court/100_days_of_code_log.md

 I think for the room objects, we'll use an (x,y,z) co-ordinate system.
 It will be a lot easier to keep track of, and I can draw it out on grid paper.

 I can pass tuples into the object to observe what locations are connected to each other.
 I will need another value to pass to indicate the player can not move in that direction.
 Maybe a False variable.

+### Day 48: March 30th, 2022
+#####

+**Today's Progress:**
+1. Added rooms.py
+2. Worked through thought logic of the map, player position, and how to impliment xyz values.

+**Thoughts:**

+Making progress.
+Short code today, busy day.
+I will continue with the project and give it more attention as much as I can.